vasu0021/sql-practice/README.md

 # SQL Practice Repository

-This repository contains my structured SQL practice queries covering basic to intermediate concepts.
+This repository contains structured SQL practice queries covering fundamental to intermediate concepts.
-It is created for hands-on learning, revision, and technical interview preparation.
+The goal of this project is to strengthen SQL fundamentals, improve problem-solving skills, and prepare for technical interviews in Data Analytics and Data Science roles.

 ---

-## Topics Covered
+## Project Overview

-- Basic Queries (SELECT, WHERE, DISTINCT)
-- Sorting & Filtering (ORDER BY, LIMIT, OFFSET)
-- String Functions (SUBSTRING, RTRIM, REPLACE, LOCATE, LEFT)
-- Aggregate Functions (MAX, COUNT, SUM, AVG)
-- GROUP BY and HAVING
+The repository includes:

+- Database creation scripts
+- Table creation statements
-- Subqueries
+- Sample data insertion
-- Finding Nth Highest Salary
-- Joins (Planned)
+- Practice queries with different SQL concepts

+The dataset is based on a sample Company database.

 ---

-## Database Details
+## Database Structure

+### Database Name
-Database Name: Company
+Company

 ### Tables